 About John

-John Allen is a distinguished business consultant, fundraiser, and political strategist with extensive experience in public affairs, business transformation, and strategic communications.
-As the Founder and President of The Allen Company, he is at the forefront of aiding a diverse clientele, including political leaders and entities, businesses, and mission-driven organizations, to amplify their influence and attain their ambitious objectives through bespoke strategies.
+John Allen is a seasoned business consultant, partnership strategist, and political advisor with a proven track record in public affairs, business transformation, and high-impact communications.
+As Founder and President of The Allen Company, he leads strategic initiatives that empower political and business leaders, nationwide initiatives, and mission-driven organizations to expand their influence, forge powerful partnerships, and achieve ambitious goals through tailored, results-driven strategies.

 John holds a BA in Political Science from Dickinson College, a M.Ed. in Curriculum and Teaching from Boston University, and an MBA from Cornell University's Samuel Curtis Johnson Graduate School of Management.